FbW-48-2/workshop-file-upload/README.md

 Create an React App with a Signup page

-Provide username, email, password and an avatar image git- Allow picking a file using the input type "file"
+Provide username, email, password and an avatar image

+Allow picking a file using the input type "file"

 Limit the file choice to images only!